dynamo/dynamo/README.md

 Run, Dynamo, Run!

-Dynamo is a web framework that runs on [Elixir](http://elixir-lang.org/).
+Dynamo is an experimental web framework that runs on [Elixir](http://elixir-lang.org/).
 It leverages the power of the Erlang VM to build highly performant and concurrent web applications.
 Dynamo's goals are performance, robustness and simplicity.

-**WARNING:** Dynamo is currently alpha-software and its API will suffer major changes.
-The current version is an experiment that showcases Elixir's flexibility for building frameworks and its excellent performance.
+As an experiment, Dynamo is as alpha-software as alpha gets.
+The main goal for Dynamo was to be a testbed for ideas and many of its APIs were extracted and improved into separated projects like [Plug](http://github.com/elixir-lang/plug).

+Dynamo is currently in maintenance mode for those who are already using it in production.
+Developers who seek for an actively developed framework are recommended to look for other alternatives in Elixir or join the Dynamo team to make it happen.

+# Description

 Dynamo shows excellent performance out of the box, beating similar frameworks like Sinatra and Express, available in other languages, in a callback-free programming fashion.
 By using the Erlang VM, all of the network I/O is asynchronous but your code appears to be synchronous.
 The Erlang VM also allows you to use all cores available by default, without a need to start many instances of your web server, and performs well under heavy load with many concurrent open connections.